Structure-free Graph Condensation: From Large-scale Graphs to Condensed Graph-free Data: Conclusion

 \section{Conclusion}

 This work proposes a novel Structure-Free Graph Condensation paradigm, named \method, to distill the large-scale graph into the small-scale graph-free node set without graph structures.
 Under the structure-free learning paradigm, the training trajectory meta-matching scheme and the graph neural feature score measured dynamic evaluation work collaboratively to synthesize small-scale graph-free data with superior effectiveness and good generalization ability.
 Extensive experimental results and analysis under large condensation ratios confirm the superiority of the proposed \method~method in synthesizing excellent small-scale graph-free data.
 It can be anticipated that our work would bridge the gap between academic GNNs and industrial MLPs by synthesizing small-scale, graph-free data to address graph data scalability, while retaining the expressive performance of graph learning.
 Our method works on condensing the number of nodes in a single graph at the node level, and we will explore extending it to condense the number of graphs in a graph set at the graph level in the future.
+We will also explore the potential of unifying graphs and large language models \cite{pan2023integrating} for the graph condensation task.